cmdr-nova/cmdr-nova.github.io/pages/log.md

 # # 7/27/24

-- today I took all the time I needed and added content pages for *ever single link* that I had staged yesterday.
+- today I took all the time I needed and added content pages for *every single link* that I had staged yesterday.
 Due to the fact that this is about 15 or so pages, I feel no need to list them all individually.
 But you *will* find that Nova Prime has zero dead links.

 # # 7/26/24